Tips for Getting the Best Injury Settlement

 Talk to a Lawyer Before Anyone Else

-Even the best accident lawyer will have a tough time getting you a decent settlement if you admitted to feeling fine a week after the wreck and then gave a recorded statement in which you told the insurance adjuster you felt a little guilty and may have even been at fault.
+Even the best accident lawyers will have a tough time getting you a decent settlement if you admitted to feeling fine a week after the wreck and then gave a recorded statement in which you told the insurance adjuster you felt a little guilty and may have even been at fault.
 You would be amazed at how many people make the mistake of trusting insurance adjusters, even to their own peril.
 Talk to an experienced personal injury lawyer first.
 This protects you from accidentally saying something that can later be used against you.

 Maintain Communication with Your Lawyer

 Nothing frustrates an attorney more than having a great personal injury case and wanting to really help a client who deserve the help, but not being able to locate that person.
 Because personal injury cases often take a long time to resolve, it is common for injured clients to relocate or change numbers without remembering to let the attorney know.
 If you move or change numbers, let your lawyer’s office know.

 Never Lie to Your Lawyer

 All cases, even the strongest ones, have weaknesses.
 Perhaps you looked down for a moment while going through an intersection.
 Maybe you had a beer three hours earlier.
 Or, perhaps you had back surgery just a year before the crash.
 Your personal injury attorney needs to know these things.
 Usually your injury lawyer can work to minimize the damage of negative facts.
 But if you do not mention them, it is like sending a soldier into war without the proper equipment.
 Misrepresenting facts or trying to hide important information from your attorney will not only hurt your case, but it can very likely make the attorney withdraw from representing you.
 Remember, honesty really is the best policy, especially when talking to a personal injury lawyer.